GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

   selectors, indices, masks, and public scalar types.
 - Keep public selector translation, raw field placement, and staged image mutation in the codec layer.
-- Codec staging APIs must take a full register image as input and return the updated register image.
-They should not mutate caller-owned images through pointers or return user-facing status codes for already-validated selectors.
+- Codec staging APIs must take caller-owned register images as input, write updated images through explicit output pointers, and return `driver_status_t`.
+  The status makes null output pointers and unexpected decode/encode failures visible to the driver.
 - Keep validation, clock sequencing, batching, and write ordering in the driver.
 - Keep board-specific behavior outside the generic GPIO driver.
+The current Blue Pill LED helpers are guarded by `STM32F103C8T6__` and retained only for existing projects until a board module is introduced.
 - Prefer `GPIO_SetPinModeConfig()` for semantic pin configuration on STM32F1.

 ## Codec Rationale